Sharing quantum indistinguishability with multiple parties: Sequential MCM of two mixed states

-To summarize, one can always implement sequential discrimination with non-decreasing maximum confidence for two mixed states by constructing Kraus operators in Eq. \eqref{eq:mcmkraus}.
-The remaining questions is how to choose the parameters $a_x$ such that the measurement is minimally disturbing.
+To summarise, one can always implement sequential discrimination with non-decreasing maximum confidence for two mixed states by constructing Kraus operators in Eq. \eqref{eq:mcmkraus}.
+It remains to be seen how to choose the parameters $a_x$ such that the measurement is minimally disturbing.
 It should first be noted that, without further constraints, a trivial answer is that if $a_1=a_2=0$ then the post-measurement ensemble is undisturbed.
 However, in such a case no information is extracted by the first party.